syedsohail-123/flostat-dashbaord/flostat-design-flow-dashbaord/README.md

 The frontend communicates with the backend through the API service (`src/lib/api.ts`) which handles all HTTP requests.
 Authentication is managed through the AuthContext (`src/contexts/AuthContext.tsx`).

+For the reporting functionality to work with real data instead of mock data, you need to be authenticated with the system.
+The report endpoints require a valid authentication token to access the data from DynamoDB.

 ### Environment Variables

 Frontend: